GluuFederation/docs-ce-prod/3.1.2/source/index.md

 The Gluu Server also supports the [SCIM protocol](./user-management/scim2.md) in order to standardize communication between identity data stores and make it fast, cheap, and easy to move users in to, out of, and around the cloud..

 !!!
 Note
-    The Gluu Server does **not** include features for delegated administration, role definition, approvals and workflows, etc. In enterprise workflows, the Gluu Server is a consumer of separate systems that house identity management and governance data and policies.
+    The Gluu Server does **not** include features for delegated administration, role definition, approvals and workflows, etc. In enterprise workflows, Gluu is a consumer of information from identity management and governance systems.

 ##  Single Sign-On (SSO)
 The Gluu Server is an identity provider (IDP) in single sign-on (SSO) workflows.
 Users from web and mobile applications are redirected to Gluu for "sign-on", and are then redirected back to applications with an active session and claims (or attributes) about themselves.